flarum/flarum.github.io/_docs/faq.md

 We would love to build countless features and extensions for Flarum, but first things first: Our focus is on the essentials and stability.
 Check out the [Roadmap]({{ site.baseurl }}/roadmap) for an overview of what we are planning to implement.

+<a name="issue"></a>

+## Why haven't you fixed [insert issue here] yet?

+Here again the answer is "first things first".
+If we haven't fixed an issue (or assigned it a milestone) yet, it's because we're working on something else that's just as important.
+Please be patient; we'll try to get it done before release.
+Or if you're in a hurry, feel free to fix it yourself and [contribute to the project]({{ site.baseurl }}/docs/faq)!

 <a name="migration"></a>

 ## Will I be able to migrate my forum to Flarum?